-Mr. Hooper testified that NIPSCO's Net Utility Plant has grown by approximately \$360 million or 12% over the last 3 years and is projected to grow by another \$520 million by the end of the 2019 future test year.
+Mr. Hooper testified that NIPSCO's Net Utility Plant has grown by approximately \$360 million or 12% over the last three years and is projected to grow by another \$520 million by the end of the 2019 future test year.
 He noted that NIPSCO has taken steps to control costs resulting in decreases to O&M expenses, but explained that in spite of these efforts, increases in depreciation and amortization expense associated with the investment in new plant are projected to counter those savings.
-Mr. Hooper testified that managers in charge of each department or cost center must prepare and submit proposed operating budgets to include proposed levels of capital and operating expenditures.
-He explained that each operating budget is reviewed by management and that once approved by management, each manager is responsible for monitoring their budget to ensure the costs are spent within approved limits.
-Budgets and actual expenditure variances are reviewed throughout the year to ensure that funds are being spent appropriately and in accordance with approved levels to ensure that controls are in place to identify, monitor and control costs.
+Mr. Hooper testified that department or cost center managers must prepare and submit proposed operating budgets to include proposed levels of capital and operating expenditures.
+He explained that each operating budget is reviewed by management and that once approved, each manager is responsible for monitoring their budget to ensure the costs are spent within approved limits.
+Budgets and actual expenditure variances are reviewed throughout the year to ensure that funds are being spent appropriately and in accordance with approved levels to ensure that controls are in place to identify, monitor, and control costs.

-Mr. Hooper described NIPSCO's six electric generation sites totaling 2,825 MW, including the Schahfer, Michigan City, Bailly, Sugar Creek stations and two hydroelectric dams.
-He testified that

-NIPSCO's historic test period generating mix produced 73.3% of its output from coal-fired units, 26.3% from natural gas-fired units, and 0.4% from hydroelectric units.
-He noted that the Bailly Units 7 and 8 were retired on May 31, 2018 consistent with NIPSCO's expectations expressed in Cause No. 44688.
+Mr. Hooper described NIPSCO's six electric generation sites totaling 2,825 MW, including the Schahfer, Michigan City, Bailly, Sugar Creek stations, and two hydroelectric dams.
+He testified that NIPSCO's historic test period generating mix produced 73.3% of its output from coal-fired units, 26.3% from natural gas-fired units, and 0.4% from hydroelectric units.
+He noted that the Bailly Units 7 and 8 were retired on May 31, 2018, consistent with NIPSCO's expectations expressed in Cause No. 44688.

-Mr. Hooper discussed NIPSCO's investments in environmental and emissions control projects and included tables in his testimony identifying the capital cost associated with each.
+Mr. Hooper discussed NIPSCO's investments in environmental and emissions control projects and provided tables identifying the associated capital costs.
 He testified that NIPSCO obtained approval of its Environmental Compliance Plan consisting of several capital projects being tracked through NIPSCO's FMCA Tracker, noting that with one exception all projects incorporated in that Plan would be in service prior to the close of the Forward Test Year.
 He also detailed the components of the Utility Mercury and Air Toxics Standards ("MATS"), nitrogen dioxide ("NOx"), and MPCP Compliance Plans that had previously been the subject of approved CPCNs with costs for those projects recovered through NIPSCO's ECR tracking mechanism.
-Mr. Hooper testified that each of the components of the three environmental compliance Plans was in service and used and useful in the provision of electric service because they have or will assist NIPSCO in meeting increasingly stringent air emissions requirements.
-Mr. Hooper also identified other capital improvements made and to be made to NIPSCO's generation fleet since NIPSCO's last base rate case not already included in either the FMCA or ECR tracking mechanisms, and explained that each of those improvements is expected to be in service by the close of 2019.
+Mr. Hooper testified that each of the components of the three Environmental Compliance Plans was in service and used and useful in the provision of electric service because they assist NIPSCO in meeting increasingly stringent air emissions requirements.
+Mr. Hooper also identified other capital improvements to NIPSCO's generation fleet since its last base rate case not already included in either the FMCA or ECR tracking mechanisms, and explained that those improvements are expected to be in service by the close of 2019.